World War I casualties

 The total number of military and civilian casualties in World War I was about 40 million: estimates range from around 15 to 22 million deaths and about 23 million wounded military personnel, ranking it among the deadliest conflicts in human history.

-The total number of deaths includes from 9 to 11 million military personnel.
-The civilian death toll was about 6 to 13 million.
-The Triple Entente (also known as the Allies) lost about 6 million military personnel while the Central Powers lost about 4 million.
-At least 2 million died from diseases and 6 million went missing, presumed dead.
+The total number of deaths includes from nine to 11 million military personnel.
+The civilian death toll was about six to 13 million.
+The Triple Entente (also known as the Allies) lost about six million military personnel while the Central Powers lost about four million.
+At least two million died from diseases and six million went missing, presumed dead.
 This article lists the casualties of the belligerent powers based on official published sources.

-About two-thirds of military deaths in World War I were in battle, unlike the conflicts that took place in the 19th century when the majority of deaths were due to disease.
+About two-thirds of military deaths in World War I were in battle, unlike the conflicts that took place in the 19th century when most deaths were from disease.
 Nevertheless, disease, including the 1918 flu pandemic and deaths while held as prisoners of war, still caused about one third of total military deaths for all belligerents.

 Classification of casualty statistics

-Casualty statistics for World War I vary to a great extent; estimates of total deaths range from 9 million to over 15 million.
-Military casualties reported in official sources list deaths due to all causes, including an estimated 7 to 8 million combat related deaths (killed or died of wounds) and another two to three million military deaths caused by accidents, disease and deaths while prisoners of war.
+Casualty statistics for World War I vary to a great extent; estimates of total deaths range from nine million to over 15 million.
+Military casualties reported in official sources list deaths due to all causes, including an estimated seven to eight million combat related deaths (killed or died of wounds) and another two to three million military deaths caused by accidents, disease and deaths while prisoners of war.
 Official government reports listing casualty statistics were published by the United States and Great Britain.
 These secondary sources published during the 1920s, are the source of the statistics in reference works listing casualties in World War I. This article summarizes the casualty statistics published in the official government reports of the United States and Great Britain as well as France, Italy, Belgium, Germany, Austria and Russia.
 More recently the research of the Commonwealth War Graves Commission (CWGC) has revised the military casualty statistics of the UK and its allies; they include in their listing of military war dead personnel outside of combat theaters and civilians recruited from Africa, the Middle East and China who provided logistical and service support in combat theaters.
 The casualties of these support personnel recruited outside of Europe were previously not included with British war dead, however the casualties of the Labour Corps recruited from the British Isles were included in the rolls of British war dead published in 1921.
 The methodology used by each nation to record and classify casualties was not uniform, a general caveat regarding casualty figures is that they cannot be considered comparable in all cases.
 First World War civilian deaths are "hazardous to estimate" according to Micheal Clodfelter who maintains that "the generally accepted figure of noncombatant deaths is 6.5 million."